NataliaLaskina/bioinf_utils/README.md

 - Extracts protein names from lines starting with >
 - Removes species annotations (text in [...])
+- Preserves all hits (one per query), including duplicates
-- Outputs a sorted, deduplicated list of protein names (one per line)
+- Outputs a sorted list of protein names (one per line)

 **Ideal for**:
 Preparing a clean list of candidate proteins for downstream analysis.